jamieallen59/Bookmark_manager/README.md

 Bookmark_manager
 ================

-We are going to build a bookmark manager, similar to pineapple.io or delicious.com in spirit.
-This is where we explored relational databases and using the Mailgun API.
+We built a bookmark manager, similar to pineapple.io or delicious.com, mainly as a way to explore relational databases and use the Mailgun API.

 ![](public/images/screenshot.png)